s-maeta/qnode/README.md

 - Node.js 14.x or higher
 - npm 6.x or higher

-## Why qnode?
+## Why qnts?

-Unlike other TypeScript starters that come with complex build tools, bundlers, and configurations, `qnode` focuses on simplicity.
+Unlike other TypeScript starters that come with complex build tools, bundlers, and configurations, `qnts` focuses on simplicity.
 It's perfect for:

 - Quick prototypes
 - Learning TypeScript